corelight/zeek2es/Readme.md

 ElasticSearch's "ip" type.
 Since address fields will not be of type "ip", you will not be able to use subnet searches, for example, like you could for the TSV logs.
 Saving Zeek logs in ASCII TSV format provides for greater long term flexibility.

+### Cython <a name="cython" />

+If you'd like to try [Cython](https://cython.org/), you must run `python setup.py build_ext --inplace` first to generate your compiled file.
+You must do this every time you update zeek2es!